Table of contents

 First, verify the supported platforms.

-Also select the HOTP variant if you own a Heads-supported USB Security dongle for visual remote attestation.
+Select the HOTP variant if you own a Heads-supported USB Security dongle for visual remote attestation.

-flashrom -p internal
+flashprog -p internal

-Unlocked IFD and ME
+Unlocked IFD and ME (Modern Firmware)

 mount-usb

-flashrom -p internal -w /media/heads-hotp-maximized-version-gcommit.rom
+flashprog -p internal -w /media/heads-current-version-gcommit.rom

-Locked IFD and ME
+Locked IFD and ME (Very Old Firmware)

 Notes: